 Asian or Chinese and Korean ginseng are the same plants, but grown in different areas.
 American ginseng is a relative of the same species, native to North America.

 Asian ginseng supplements are made from the ginseng root, and the long, thin offshoots, called root hairs.
 Both Asian or Korean and American ginseng have ginsenosides, saponins that are ginseng's active ingredients.
 Asian ginseng also contains glycans (panaxans), polysaccharide fraction DPG-3-2, peptides, maltol, B vitamins, flavonoids, and volatile oil.

 White ginseng (dried, peeled) or red ginseng (unpeeled root, steamed before drying) is available in water, water-and-alcohol, or alcohol liquid extracts, and in powders or capsules.
 Asian ginseng root is also available for making decoctions (boiling the root in water).

 Read the label carefully to make sure you get the type of ginseng you want.
 If you are looking for Asian ginseng, make sure you buy Korean, red, or Panax ginseng.
 If you are looking for American ginseng, you should buy Panax quinquefolius.
 Eleuthero (Eleutherococcus senticosus), which is sometimes called Siberian ginseng, does not have the same active ingredients as Asian or American ginseng.

 Asian ginseng comes in different forms and is often used in combination with other herbs or nutrients.
 Talk with an experienced health care practitioner to find the right dose for you.

-In healthy people who want to boost physical or mental performance, prevent illness, or better resist stress, Asian ginseng should be taken in cycles.
-For example, take every day for 2 - 3 weeks, then stop for 3 weeks, then start back.
+Healthy people who want to boost physical or mental performance, prevent illness, or better resist stress should take Asian ginseng in cycles.
+For example, take every day for 2 to 3 weeks, then stop for 3 weeks, then start back.

 - High blood pressure